luxzg/WSL2-fixes/networkingMode=bridged.md

 - Start Terminal or PowerShell in elevated prompt as before
 - Stop WSL
 `wsl --shutdown`
-- Edit config file
+- Edit `.wslconfig` file:
 ```
 cd ~
 .\.wslconfig
 ```
-- Full contents (added `dhcp=false`)
+- Full contents (added `dhcp=false` and `ipv6=true`)
 ```
 [wsl2]
 networkingMode=bridged
 vmSwitch=WSL_external
 dhcp=false
+ipv6=true
 ```
 - `dhcp=false` will disable WSL "helper" (WSL’s own DHCP service) that usually assigns IP address, and will let the OS inside WSL instance do all the work
+- `ipv6=true` will explicitly force IPv6 which helps with `localhost` communication for apps that don't setup listening ports specifically for `0.0.0.0:<port>`
-- Save config file and exit text editor
+- Save the `.wslconfig` file and exit text editor

-### Now we need to configure networking inside WSL OS, because we've lost the help from WSL (sub)system itself, so let's dig in!
+### Now we need to configure networking inside WSL distro OS, because we've lost the help from WSL (sub)system itself, so let's dig in!

-- Still in that elevated prompt, start WSL again, eg.
+- Still in that elevated prompt, start WSL again, eg.:
 `wsl -d Ubuntu`
-- Get root
+- Get root:
 `sudo su`
-- Confirm that you've just lost your networking
+- Confirm that you've just lost your networking:
 `ip a`
-- You will see something like this, `eth0` with MAC but no IP address assigned
+- You will see something like this, `eth0` with MAC but no IP address assigned:
 ```
 	6: eth0: <BROADCAST,MULTICAST> mtu 1500 qdisc noop state DOWN group default qlen 1000
 		link/ether 5c:bb:f6:9e:ee:fa brd ff:ff:ff:ff:ff:ff
 ```
-- To fix this go to directory in which Ubuntu keeps networking configs (if you use different OS you'll need to dig deeper, see reference links at the end of this section)
+- To fix this go to directory in which Ubuntu keeps networking configs (if you use different OS you'll need to dig deeper, see reference links at the end of this section):
 `cd /lib/systemd/network/`
-- Create and edit a new file
+- Create and edit a new file:
 `nano wsl_external.network`
-- Contents of the file (use copy/paste)
+- Contents of the file (use copy/paste):
 ```
 [Match]
 Name=eth0